dice-roller/rpg-dice-roller/readme.md

 2d6!: [4, 6!, 6!, 2] = 18
 ```

 The second die rolled the highest value, and so it exploded - we roll again.
 The re-rolled die also exploded, so we roll a fourth time.
-The fourth role, however, did not explode, so we stop rolling.
+The fourth roll, however, did not explode, so we stop rolling.

 If you want to change the number that a dice will explode on, you can use a [Compare Point](#Compare Point):